zlatinb/muwire/doc/wire-protocol.md

 #### "Search"

 Sent by a leaf or ultrapeer when performing a search.
-Contains the reply-to b64 destination for signed I2P datagrams.
+Contains the reply-to persona of the originator (base64-encoded).

 ```
 {
     type : "Search",
     version: 1,
     uuid: "asdf-1234..."
     firstHop: false,
-    keywords : "great speeches",
+    keywords : "search query (i18n encoded)",
     infohash: "asdfasdf...",
     replyTo : "asdfasf...b64"
 }
 ```

-A search can contain either a list of keyword or the infohash if the user is looking for a specific file.
-If both are present, the infohash takes precedence and the keywords are ignored.
+A search can contain either the query entered by the user in the UI or the infohash if the user is looking for a specific file.
+If both are present, the infohash takes precedence and the keyword query is ignored.

 ### Ultrapeer to leaf